hyperspy/hyperspy/doc/user_guide/io.rst

     >>> hs.load("sample.nxs")

-If multiple datasets are present within the Nexus file and you try the same command again **all** available NXdata datasets will be loaded.
+By default the loader will look for stored NXdata objects.
-To load NXdata sets from a Nexus file
+If there are hdf datasets which are not stored as NXdata but which should be loaded as signals set the `nxdata_only`` keyword to False and all hdf datasets will be returned as signals.

 .. code-block:: python